Paleo vs Keto Diet: Which One Is Right For You?

 What is the Paleo Diet?

 When it comes to the Paleo diet — which is based on eliminating grains and legumes due to their phytic acid content — it’s more of a lifestyle choice to focus on eating quality foods that support digestive health (1).
-Most dairy products are also off limits on the Paleo diet because they contain lactose, which is hard for most people to digest (although some people do include ghee or grass-fed butter).
+Most dairy products are off limits on the Paleo diet because they contain lactose, which is hard for some people to digest (although some people do include ghee or grass-fed butter in their diet).

 What is the Keto Diet?

-On the other hand, the Keto diet is targeted primarily towards those who want to experience dramatic weight loss.
-However, the Keto diet can also help improve medical conditions such as type 2 diabetes and cognitive disorders such as Alzheimer’s disease (4).
-In fact, the initial purpose of the Keto diet was to prevent and treat seizures, when it was first discovered in the 1920s (5).
-But today, the Keto diet is best known as a rapid weight loss and fat burning strategy.
+On the other hand, the Keto diet is targeted primarily towards those who want to experience weight loss.
+However, the Keto diet can also be used by those looking to manage overall health and cognitive function (4).
+But today, the Keto diet is best known as a weight loss and fat-burning strategy.

-The reason the Keto diet promotes accelerated weight loss more effectively than most diets is because it teaches your body to burn fat more efficiently by entering a metabolic state called ketosis (6).
+The reason the Keto diet promotes accelerated weight loss more effectively than other diets is because it teaches your body to burn fat more efficiently by entering a metabolic state called ketosis (6).

 Ketosis is the state your body enters when glucose — your body’s preferred fuel source — isn’t readily available for energy.
 So, as a back-up energy source, your body will begin to burn fatty acids instead, which produces ketones (7).